Florida Starfish Species Identification: How to Identify 8 Beautiful Types

 1. They are scavengers and predators, eating mollusks, small crustaceans, and polychaete worms.

-1. They can swallow whole food items by turning their stomach inside out and engulfing their prey whole while the digestive process is slow.
+2. They can swallow whole food items by turning their stomach inside out and engulfing their prey whole while the digestive process is slow.

-1. One beautiful fact about them is that they bury themselves in the substrate, take sediments, and filter them through oral spines, extracting detritus and small organisms such as brittle stars.
+3. One beautiful fact about them is that they bury themselves in the substrate, take sediments, and filter them through oral spines, extracting detritus and small organisms such as brittle stars.

 How do sea stars in Florida reproduce (Breeding)?

 Their breeding occurs at different times of the year in different parts of their range.
+The sea stars release gametes into the sea, where fertilization takes place.

 Nine arm sea star gamates